napari/napari.github.io/tutorials/dask.md

 ![image](./resources/dask_repr.png)

+*No data has been read from disk yet!*

-`napari` is capable of consuming dask arrays, so you can simply call `napari.view_image` on `stack` and behind the scenes, dask will take care of reading the data from disk and handing a `numpy` array to napari each time a new timepoint/channel is requested.
-(Note: providing the `contrast_limits` and `is_pyramid` argument prevents `napari` from trying to calculate the data min/max, which can take an extremely long time with big data)
+`napari` is capable of consuming Dask arrays, so you can simply call `napari.view_image` on this `stack` and behind the scenes, Dask will take care of reading the data from disk and handing a `numpy` array to `napari` each time a new timepoint or channel is requested.

 ```python
 import napari